carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 ##### Description

 The different fuel source types that exist within this system.
-AIB codes SHOULD be used to enumerate these types.
+AIB codes **should** be used to enumerate these types.

 ##### Request Object